steemit/devportal/_tutorials-recipes/calculate_rc_recipe.md

 ## Calculating available RC

-Since RC is calculated relative to Steem Power, we first need to know the available SP before we can calculate how much RC we have left.
+Since RC is calculated relative to SP, we first need to know the available SP before we can calculate how much RC we have left.
 The value of the current available mana(RC) is also accessible as a field from the `getAccounts` function.

 ```javascript
 //capture account